 Referral Services.
 If it is explicit in your participant information that you intend to refer participants to third party referral services e.g. the Samaritans, the third party referral service should be informed of the planned research activity before the data collection starts; this is both courteous and professional.
 Confirmation that this will be done should be made clear within the summary boxes when completing the checklist.

-It is not necessary when conducting survey/questionnaires for a separate participant information sheet or participant agreement form.
-A questionnaire should start with a shortened version of the PI Sheet (preamble) and include brief details.
+When conducting survey/questionnaires the questionnaire should start with a shortened version of the PI Sheet (preamble) and include brief details.
 We’ve provided subheadings as a guide and additional standard required text for inclusion (blue) is provided:

 - The purpose of the research/questionnaire